A wall with a tv mount and a hole in the wall

 If you’re dealing with small holes, you can skip the drywall removal step and go straight to filling the holes with spackle or putty.
 Use a putty knife or scraper to apply the spackle or putty, making sure to fill the hole completely.
 Allow the spackle or putty to dry completely before sanding the surface smooth.

-See also How to Measure Tv for Wall Mount
+See also How to Install Smart Tv Wall Mount

 When choosing between spackle and putty, keep in mind that spackle is a lightweight material that is best suited for small holes and cracks.
 Putty, on the other hand, is a heavier material that is better suited for larger holes and gaps.
 If you’re unsure which material to use, consult with a professional or hardware store employee.